 In 2012, Judge Jamison was elected to the Franklin County Court of Common Pleas, Division of Domestic Relations and Juvenile Branch.
 She was successfully re-elected in 2018.
 In 2020, Judge Jamison was elected to the Tenth District Court of Appeals for the State of Ohio.

 Judge Jamison is a sought-after speaker and panelist on family, women and girls, criminal justice, and continuing legal education.
 She has been recognized by many organizations for her service in the community.
 In 2018, she was featured in “It Starts Within” documentary which focused on the life of Carlos Christian and his advocacy for incarcerated men.
 In 2019, she was featured in PUSHOUT: Criminalization of Black Girls in School which premiered during the Congressional Black Caucus highlighting disparities in school discipline.
 In 2021, she was the commencement speaker and was conferred a Doctor of Community Leadership from Franklin University, Hon.
 Causa.
-She has published articles a guest columnist in the Columbus African American news journal.
+She has published articles as a guest columnist in the Columbus African American news journal.
 She performs peer review of articles and white papers submitted to the National Association of Juvenile and Family Court Judges.

 Judge Jamison holds membership in several professional and community organizations: American Judges Association, a member of the Military Committee of the National Council of Juvenile and Family Court Judges, Ohio Association of Juvenile Court Judges (Board Member), Ohio Justice Alliance for Community Corrections (Trustee), Ohio State Bar Association, Columbus Bar Association, John Mercer Langston Bar Association, American Red Cross Blood Ambassador, NAACP, National Association of Blacks in Criminal Justice, and the Columbus Section of the National Council of Negro Women.
 She is a founder and executive board member of the Ohio Black Judges Association.
 She works within her home church, Divine Kingdom Builders, where she spearheads many outreach projects to help homeless teens and families.